All brothers and sisters have moments of needling and nitpicking. But, in some cases, it crosses the line into sibling bullying.

-Klein says he witnesses sibling rivalry between his own 12-year-old daughter and 10-year-old son.
+Klein says he’s witnessed sibling rivalry between his own two kids – who, at the time of our 2017 interview, included a 12-year-old daughter and 10-year-old son.

 “My kids will antagonize each other, try to get under one another’s skin.
 But the next minute they’re loving each other and affectionate,” he says.
 “I handle it the same way I work with my patients.”

 That is, Klein empowers kids by giving them words to express how they feel and by encouraging them to talk to each other and settle their own disputes.

 “I’ll joke with parents that if I had the cure for sibling rivalry I’d have patients lining up all the way from California – but I don’t, even with my own kids.”

 Yet, Klein says, typical rivalry can take a dark turn into sibling rivalry.
 Teasing turns to taunts, tickling takes the form of torture, and horseplay veers toward intentionally harmful abuse.